 Further information about the variation in advice offered to patients is available in the following paper: England CY, and others.
 A Survey of UK Centres on Low Iodine Diet Recommendations prior to Radioiodine Ablation Therapy for Differentiated Thyroid Cancer.
 European Thyroid Journal.
 2020;9:132-138

 The UK Low Iodine Diet (LID) Working Group diet sheet, developed in 2016, offers some solutions to the nutritional misunderstandings and confusion in relation to the diet.
 It is available via the British Thyroid Foundation website, which also includes some suggested recipes.

-The study was funded by the NIHR Biomedical Research Centre at University Hospitals Bristol and Weston NHS Foundation Trust and the University of Bristol.
+Funding: The study was funded by the NIHR Biomedical Research Centre at University Hospitals Bristol and Weston NHS Foundation Trust and the University of Bristol.